-Our What’s Your Story? workshops use filmmaking and theatre techniques to help participants build employability skills and support them into employment.
-Ada took part in the programme last November and went on to support the team as a Volunteer, before gaining employment with theatre company Maya Productions.
+Our What’s Your Story? workshops use filmmaking and theatre techniques to help participants build employability skills and support them into employment or training.
+Ada took part in the programme in November 2019 and went on to support the team as a Volunteer, before gaining employment with theatre company Maya Productions.

-In this blog, Ada chats to Oxoline - Marketing Volunteer and fellow former WYS participant - about her experience with Immediate Theatre and how it’s impacted her.
+In this blog, Ada reflects on her experience with Immediate Theatre and how it’s impacted her.

 The project uses the arts as a way to instil confidence and aspiration, and using the tools of theatre to really bring people together and really lift each other, especially women.
 So for example, I’m not the best public speaker at all, I’m rather shy, but standing up and doing the theatre exercises in the workshops, it was almost like we had room to play.
 In real life we don’t have room to play, to really let go and really be yourself and share in a very positive and uplifting group.
 That was really encouraging.

-Learning new skills and establishing the ones you want to develop more.
-I’ve learnt to vocalise and express my needs and wants.
+During the workshops I learnt so many new skills, but it also helped me to discover the skills and strengths I already had.
+I definitely learnt to vocalise and express my needs and wants.
 I think because I was able to do that in a very compassionate environment and be able to speak out, that’s given me the ability to challenge myself.
 It really gave me the opportunity to build my confidence.
 I was pretty lost and in need of guidance and support.
 From the first morning of the workshops, amongst the diverse group of women, we were connecting and sharing our experiences, our desires for the future.
 It was so affirming and we were truly able to express ourselves using the creative activities and exercises.

-I was able to get a volunteering position at Immediate Theatre after I finished the workshops.
-I had vocalised my aspiration to learn about community arts and theatre-based arts.
-I was given the opportunity to do a couple of days, a few hours here and there, with the team in the office.
-Everyone in the team are lovely - so supportive, from Georgia to Sharon to Charmain… To be given that opportunity to dip my toe and actually develop a better practical idea of what it involves.
-Because obviously, what you think it involves and what it’s actually like can be quite a different reality.
+After the workshops, I was able to get a volunteering position at Immediate Theatre.
+I wanted to learn more about community arts and theatre.
+I was given the opportunity to do a couple of days a week with the team in the office.
+Everyone was so lovely and supportive.
+To be given that chance to dip my toe and actually develop a better practical idea of what it involves was so helpful - because obviously what you think it involves and what it’s actually like can be quite a different reality.
 I was able to gain experience with project administration, supporting the delivery of their project with older people, so genuinely learning more about the community arts sector.
-Supporting with some of their outreach work with older people was very inspiring.